Pages

 Tantanoola, a little town not too far away from Mount Gambier was the host to a cave ghost in 1890.
 The Ghost was spotted by travellers on a few occasions and reported to local police, who in their duties never came across the restless spirit.

-The ghost was seen in the same vicinity on the Mount Gambier to Millicent road on a number of occasions by different travelling parties.
+The ghost was seen in the same vicinity on the Mount Gambier to Millicent road on several occasions by different travelling parties.

-It never once hurt anybody or tried to communicate, but it did scare a number of young men who were riding their horses between the towns and spotted it in the moonlight, staring at them, from the entrance of the cave.
+It never once hurt anybody or tried to communicate, but it did scare several young men who were riding their horses between the towns and spotted it in the moonlight, staring at them, from the entrance of the cave.

 Tantanoola Caves